chingjie98/Pokemon-Generator/README.md

 # Pokemon-Generator
 Random pokemon generator.
 Will display the name, types and abilities of the generated pokemon.
 Information is pulled from PokeAPI.

-Use fetch in Javascript to request data from PokeAPI.
+Use fetch in Javascript to request data from PokeAPI. <br>
 Learning the use of Fetch, and Async Await in Javascript concepts.